FernandoX66/week-9-assignment/README.md

 # Store

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7, you can check that link if you don't have it installed.

 ## Development server